willfurnass/sheffield_hpc/hpc/Choosing-appropriate-resources.rst

 * the **"wallclock"** (the time your job took if measured by a clock on your wall)
 * the consumed **"CPU time"** (a number of seconds of compute, derived directly from the amount of CPU time used on all cores of a job).

-How to determine these values can be seen below using the seff and qacct commands as below:
+How to determine these values can be seen below using the :ref:`seff` or :ref:`qacct` commands as below:

 .. tabs::